-Submit manuscripts exclusively online at: https://mc.manuscriptcentral.com/dgapjri
+• Submit manuscripts exclusively online at: https://mc.manuscriptcentral.com/bmt

-We strongly recommend the authors register with institutional e-mail addresses, and refrain from using private e-mail addresses.

-- A cover letter should be submitted for each manuscript upon first submission.
-The letter must contain the title, the author information (position, affiliation and official email address) and an abstract.
-Please address the cover letter to the Editor-in-Chief. - A separate file of the manuscript that does not contain any author details.
-Position all figures and tables around the relevant discussion within the text: that is, do not use an appendix for figures and tables. - Revised manuscripts must be accompanied by a point-by-point reply or counterpoint to the reviewers' criticisms.
+We strongly recommend the authors register with institutional e-mail addresses, and refrain from using private/commercial e-mail addresses.
+A cover letter must be submitted for each manuscript upon first submission.
+It should contain a brief statement by the authors as to the element of novelty upon which they base their request for publication in BME-BMT.
+Please address the cover letter to the Editor-in-Chief.
+Revised manuscripts must be accompanied by a point-by-point reply to the reviewers' criticisms.
 Major changes in the revised manuscript must be highlighted, preferably in tracked changes mode.
-A second, clean version should always be submitted for major changes.
+A second, unmarked version should always be submitted for major changes.